JamesMungai254/Amazon-Recommendation-System/README.md

 This repository contains a model for Amazon product recommendations.
 It includes a Streamlit application (`amazon.py`) that predicts user preferences based on ratings, product IDs, and user IDs.

+## Dataset

+The dataset used for training the model can be found on Kaggle: [Amazon Product Reviews](https://www.kaggle.com/saurav9786/amazon-product-reviews).

 ## Features

 - **Model**: Provides recommendations for Amazon products.